Pius Font i Quer: During Franco's dictatorship

-Font was president of the Institució Catalana d'Història Natural (1931–1934), president of the Institut d'Estudis Catalans in 1958 and of the Société Botanique at Geneve, honour vice president of the International Botany Congresses at Paris (1954) and Edinburgh (1964) and doctor honoris causa at the University of Montpellier.
+After the end of the Civil war, Font organized the Institut Botànic de Barcelona and founded the city's Jardí Botànic.
+He became president of the Institut d'Estudis Catalans in 1958 and of the Société Botanique at Geneva, an honorary vice-president of the International Botany Congresses at Paris (1954) and Edinburgh (1964) as well as doctor honoris causa at the university of Montpellier.
 He died in 1964, in Barcelona.